AliSaadatV/BP_LM/README.md

 The repository is organized as follows:
 ### Main Code
 - `master_training.ipynb`: The main notebook for fine-tuning MultiMolecule RNA language models.
 Change the model name and hyperparameters in the first cell and set the dataset path in the second cell.
+- `master_testing.ipynb`: The main notebook to evaluate the various fine-tuned language models on the test set.

 ### Scripts
 Located in the `scripts/` folder